pmhausen/observium-freebsd-install/README.md

 # observium-freebsd-install

+Manual installation of [Observium](http://www.observium.org) on FreeBSD.
+Observium is an advanced auto discovering network management system centred around SNMP.

-Manual installation of Observium on FreeBSD.
-This is aiming to provide a complete production ready setup.
+This document is aiming to provide a complete production ready setup.

 ## General considerations